spotify/helios/docs/zk_security.md

 # ZooKeeper security

-To prevent accidental or malicious tampering with the data that Helios stores in ZooKeeper Helios supports using ZooKeeper's ACL functionality to lock it down (to an extent).
+To prevent accidental or malicious tampering with the data that Helios stores in ZooKeeper, we support using ZooKeeper's ACL functionality to lock it down (to an extent).
 This functionality is disabled by default.

 When enabled, credentials are required to access data in ZooKeeper (we use ZooKeeper's `digest` authentication scheme).
-There are two sets of credentials: one set of the masters, and one set for the agents.
-With ACLs enabled unauthenticated users have no access to the data in ZooKeeper (not even read access).
+There are two sets of credentials: one set for the masters, and one set for the agents.
+With ACL's enabled unauthenticated users have no access to the data in ZooKeeper (not even read access).
 Agents have read access to all data but limited permissions to mutate data.
 They only have mutate permissions where needed.
 This limits the impact of the agent credentials being compromised (e.g. if an agent is compromised).
 While the agent credentials being compromised is